 - B. Submittal Preparation: Place a permanent label or title block on each submittal for identification. - 1.
 Indicate name of the firm or entity that prepared each submittal on the label or title block. - 2.
-Provide a space approximately 4 by 5 inches (100 by 125 mm) on the label or beside the title block to record the Contractor's review and approval markings and the action taken by the Construction Manager. - 3.
-Include the following information on the label for processing and recording action taken. - a.
+Provide a space approximately 4 by 5 inches (100 by 125 mm) on the label or beside the title block to record

+- 3. Include the following information on the label for processing and recording action taken. - a.
 Project name. - b.
-Date. - c.
-Name and address of the Architect. - d.
+Date. - Name and address of the Architect. - d.
 Name and address of the Construction Manager - e.
 Name and address of the Contractor. - f.
 Name and address of the subcontractor. - g.
 Name and address of the supplier. - h.
 Name of the manufacturer. - i.
-Number and title of appropriate Specification Section. - j.
-Drawing number and detail references, as appropriate. - k.
+Number and title of appropriate Specification Section, - j.
+Drawing number and detail references, as appropriate, - k.
 Similar definitive information as necessary. - C. Submittal Transmittal: Package each submittal appropriately for transmittal and handling.
 Transmit each submittal from the Contractor to the Construction Manager and to other destinations by use of a transmittal form.
 The Construction Manager will return submittals received from sources other than the Contractor. - Record relevant information and requests for data on the transmittal form.
 On the form, or an attached separate sheet, record deviations from requirements of the Contract Documents, including minor variations and limitations. - 2.
-Include the Contractor's certification stating that Information submitted complies with requirements of the Contract Documents.
+Include the Contractor's certification stating that information submitted complies with requirements of the Contract Documents.